Best fast pair headphones for your Android phone Android Central 2021

 - Ear cups get warm

-Best Neckbud: 1More Dual Driver BT ANC
+Best neckbud: 1More Dual Driver BT ANC

 If you're looking for Fast Pair neckbuds, the 1More Dual Driver BT ANC are right up your alley.
-One of the Dual Driver BT ANC's major strong suits is their battery life, with up to seven hours on a single charge.
+One of the Dual Driver BT ANC's major strong suits is battery life, with up to seven hours on a single charge.
 The buds charge over USB-C and even offer a wired mode when your battery is low with a USB-C to 3.5mm cable.
 Unfortunately, you can't charge and listen wired at the same time because there's only one USB-C port on the buds.

 Comfort-wise, the Dual Driver BT ANC are exceptional.
 Thanks to their neckbud design, the buds rest around your neck when not in use.
 There's no special sauce here either; the buds simply go in your ears.
 No wings or hooks to worry about.
-It's unlikely that you'll experience any discomfort or fatigue with them.
+So it's unlikely that you'll experience any discomfort or fatigue with them.
 You can, however, turn them off by magnetically attaching the two buds.

 The Dual Driver BT ANC feature active noise-cancelation (ANC) as well.
 Their ANC performance is as expected from a set of earbuds.
 It aids with passive isolation, but it won't blow anyone away.
 It's great for reducing background noise, especially while commuting, but we wouldn't recommend flying with these.

 In terms of sound, they are OK at best.
 The bass is only slightly boosted but is still balanced all around.
 The midrange is a bit uneven and bizarre across the board.
 The treble is overall recessed, giving the Dual Driver BT ANC a warm, forward sound that lacks quite a bit of air due to the lack of treble.
-Dynamic range is excellent, and the soundstage is decent for a set of earbuds.
+However, the dynamic range is excellent, and the soundstage is decent for a set of earbuds.